bmarwell/alttpr-vue-twitch-chat-tracker/README.md

 ### NEXT

-* emit events on valid commands, so the tracker can react.
 * react to chat commands (top priority obviously).
+See [#2](https://github.com/bmhm/alttpr-vue-twitch-chat-tracker/issues/2).
 * Update button for another user which will be tracker.
-* Reconnect should work better.
+See [#3](https://github.com/bmhm/alttpr-vue-twitch-chat-tracker/issues/3).
 * Save username, channel, oauth.
 * Save item state.

+### 2108-08-13
+* Reconnect works a little better already.
+* emit events on valid commands, so the tracker can react.
+Was [#1](https://github.com/bmhm/alttpr-vue-twitch-chat-tracker/issues/2).
+Already can react to !hud \[bow, boomerang blue, boomerang red, arrows, silvers, laggerang, rederang, boomerang both\].

 ### 2018-08-10
 Twitch integration: You can connect and send !hud commands without anything to happen.